rniii/eslint-plugin-simple-header/README.md

        */

 - `"plain": true` uses the header text as-is in the block comment

+- `"newlines"` how many blank lines should be added after the block comment (defaults to `1`)

+- `"linebreak"` controls which line endings to use: `"unix"` for LF (default), `"windows"` for CRLF.
+Likely you will want to stick with the default.

+  See also: the [`linebreak-style`](https://eslint.org/docs/latest/rules/linebreak-style) eslint rule

 All other options are treated as possible headers.
 They might be strings, or arrays of strings, in which they will be joined with newlines.
 If multiple headers are given, the first header is used as the default when auto-fixing.